Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

 \paragraph{Merging traps is equivalent to graph coloring.} Quite naturally, if $Q_1$ and $Q_2$ are compatible, and $Q_2$ and $Q_3$ are compatible, then $Q_1$ and $Q_3$ are compatible, so the three traps can be done in a single test run.
 This merging procedure thus reduces the number of types of test runs, and finding the optimal merging procedure can be reduced to a graph coloring problem \cite{BNZ25sampling,VYI19measurement}—finding the minimum number of test runs is thus equivalent to finding the chromatic number of a graph, which is NP-hard.

-\paragraph{Connexion with \cite{B18how}} This allows to showcase \cite{B18how} as an instance of Protocol \ref{protocol:mblind_DQC}, where the initial circuit was compiled by writing Hadamard gates as $\H=\H\T\T\H\T\T\H\T\T\H$, $\P=\T\T$.
+\paragraph{Connection with \cite{B18how}} This allows us to showcase \cite{B18how} as an instance of Protocol~\ref{protocol:mblind_DQC}, where the initial circuit was compiled by writing Hadamard gates as $\H=\H\T\T\H\T\T\H\T\T\H$, $\P=\T\T$.
 It compiles the initial circuit by introducing even more magic-state injection steps.
 As a direct consequence, it increases the number of qubits that the Client has to send at each round of MB-DQC.
 Another direct, yet naive, consequence is that it would increase the number of types of test runs.
-This is true if we stick to the vanilla definition of our traps in Section \ref{subsection:framework single qubit}.
-But by exploiting the fact that \emph{traps can be merged}, we can show that such compilation allows one to merge the traps into \emph{two different types of test runs only}.
+This is true if we stick to the vanilla definition of our traps in Section~\ref{subsection:framework single qubit}.
+But by exploiting the fact that \emph{traps can be merged}, we can show that this compilation allows the traps to be merged into \emph{only two different types of test runs}.
 Indeed, after Broadbent's compilation trick, only Hadamard gates and $\CNOT$ remain in the circuit.
 It can be shown that the graph corresponding to the traps merging here is a bipartite graph, with a chromatic number of $2$, which explains the protocol with two types of test runs initially obtained by Broadbent in \cite{B18how}.